 With any of these reasons, you can then begin eviction proceedings against the tenant.

-Once you have legal grounds for removing the tenant from your rental you must proceed with serving them an eviction notice.
-Under Texas landlord-tenant law, landlords have multiple eviction notices they can choose from to terminate a lease.
+Once you have legal grounds for removing the tenant from your rental you must proceed with serving them a notice.
+Under Texas landlord-tenant law, landlords have multiple notices they can choose from to terminate a lease.
 That said, the one you serve the tenant must be appropriate for the violation committed.
-Here are the different kinds of eviction notices landlords can use:
+Here are the different kinds of notices landlords can use:

 3-Day Notice to Quit for Nonpayment of Rent